 In addition to water shortages, higher energy prices have changed the crops grown in California.
 California farms have shifted from growing low-value commodity crops like cotton to ones that have higher income like almonds, wine grapes, pistachios, walnuts, and pomegranates.
 A shift to better-paying crops with lower drought resistance, along with higher water prices, have created the incentive for farmers to invest in water-efficient IIoT technologies.

 Historically, well site monitoring was costly to deploy requiring multiple boxes for data collection as well as labor-intensive installations that take can take several days to complete.
-Machfu simplifies the process of deploying systems and collecting data in the cloud.
+Machfu IIoT Solutions simplifies the process of deploying systems and collecting data in the cloud.
 A single gateway box integrates all aspects of data collection and connectivity with the cloud.
-The self-provisioning IIoT Gateway and standards based wireless sensors reduce the time to deploy from several days to less than two hours.
+The self-provisioning IIoT Gateway and standards based IIoT wireless sensors reduce the time to deploy from several days to less than two hours.

-The Machfu Gateway functionality enables rapid and cost effective cloud based monitoring of agriculture well site operations to meet new EPA regulations, manage water usage, and lower overall operational cost.
+The Machfu IIoT Gateway functionality enables rapid and cost effective cloud based monitoring of agriculture well site operations to meet new EPA regulations, manage water usage, and lower overall operational cost.
 The gateway has the unique ability to integrate data from legacy equipment and modern sensors in a manner that simplifies systems integration significantly reducing installation and maintenance costs while providing high value to end customers.

 Learn more about how Machfu IIoT Solutions helps make smart water systems here.